benchub/flux/docs/howto.md

 1. You need to download code, for example using: `git clone https://github.com/benchub/flux.git`
 2. In downloaded directory run `sudo make install`
+3. In your database, run: `create extension hstore` (hstore is required by flux)
-3. In your database, run: `create extension flux`
+4. In your database, run: `create extension flux`

+You should be set to actually use it now.

 # Using Flux